Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Limitations and future plans

 \section{Limitations and future plans}

 In this section, we will discuss the current limitations of the presented library and future development plans.
-The most impelling limitation regards the model we use to determinate the scattering angle in the collision, as shown in \cref{eq:collision_angle}.
-We intend to refine the modeel used for linear non-polar molecules using
+The most impelling limitation regards the model we are using to determine the scattering angle in the collision, as shown in \cref{eq:collision_angle}.
+We intend to refine the model to cover any gaseous molecule, including the polar ones.

-Another issue is the limited variety of cross section tables available in \texttt{ZCross} \cite{renda_zcross_2018}: despite our primary objective that was to be fully compatible with the XML file format available from LXCat \cite{pitchford2017lxcat}, we had to define our XML schema and, consequently, we had to convert the cross sections tables to our format.
-We plan to collaborate with the LXCat team to implement a more robust XML format with a proper scheme to facilitate the parsing by simulation software.
+We decided to assume that the electron density is always sufficiently small to ignore Coulomb interactions between the particles.
+We realize this is a strong assumption in some conditions (e.g., when having strong avalanche amplifications): however, this assumption simplified the multi-thread implementation of the presented solution.

+In addition, we decide to ignore the penning ionization at this stage.
+Some required data to evaluate this effect are already present in the \texttt{ZCross} interface (such as the threshold energy for each inelastic process).
+However, some other parameters, such as the relaxation time of the excited states, are not yet available.
+We are evaluating the possibility of adding such feature in a future implementation.

+During the program’s validation, we noticed the simulation of oxygen-based gas mixtures has poor results at lower energy range: molecular $O_2$ contains some resonances in the range \SIrange{0.1}{1}{\electronvolt}, which make difficult the simulation using the \textit{null-collisions} technique, leading to incorrect results.

+Similar problems were found during the simulation of $Ar-CF_4$ gas mixtures: while the simulation of pure $CF_4$ lead, somehow, to reasonable results, its behavior in mixture leads to poor results.
+Moreover, the drift velocities are strongly dependent on the cross-section database used.
+This may be caused by an insufficient coverage of the cross-section tables of the used database.
+As a design decision, we do not offer any set of recommended tables and the final user is fully responsible for the selection of the cross-section data.
+However, we feel that in the future, we will have to provide a solution to let the final user to objectively evaluate the cross-section databases available.

-Because, for the moment, the code can only simulate uniform static fields, we intend to include cylindrical electromagnetic field feature.
-It is also foreseen the implementation of the support for arbitrary fields, not necessarily time independent, enabling the simulation of more complex detectors.
+Because, for the moment, this code can only simulate uniform static fields, we intend to include a cylindrical electromagnetic field feature.
+It is also foreseen the implementation of the support for arbitrary fields, not necessarily time-independent, enabling the simulation of more complex detectors.

+Finally, to improve the final user experience and offer better support, we decided to create a public forum dedicated to the low-temperature plasma community.
+Here, researchers and students can receive support and provide feedback about the software presented in this article.
+The forum can be accessed at the address: